buildpacks/rfcs/text/0000-create-repo-issues.md

 # Summary
 [summary]: #summary
-Once an RFC has been accepted, prior to it being merged in to the [RFC repo](http://github.com/buildpacks/rfcs), the author of the RFC should create issues in the appropriate Buildpacks repositories, linking them to the RFC pull request (using [Github references](https://docs.github.com/en/github/writing-on-github/autolinked-references-and-urls#issues-and-pull-requests))
+Once an RFC has been accepted, prior to it being merged in to the [RFC repo](http://github.com/buildpacks/rfcs), the appropriate sub-team maintainers should create issues in the relevant Buildpacks repositories, linking them to the RFC pull request (using [Github references](https://docs.github.com/en/github/writing-on-github/autolinked-references-and-urls#issues-and-pull-requests))

 # Definitions
 [definitions]: #definitions